Skip to content

 SEND at YFPS

-Our experienced SEND team works closely with a wide range of external professionals to identify and implement tailored strategies that support the unique needs of each child.
+Our experienced SEND team works closely with a wide range of external professionals to identify and implement tailored strategies that support the unique needs of each pupil.
 We nurture every pupil to be the best they can be, adapting teaching and learning so it is accessible, engaging, and ambitious for all.

 At YFPS, we are committed to working closely with families to provide the right support at the right time.
 For families who may need additional support, we offer Early Help Assessment Tool (EHAT) plans, enabling us to work in partnership with external agencies and ensure a joined-up approach to meeting wider needs.